PialKanti/Tourism-site/README.md

 # Tourism-site
-This a web project developed by me.
-This website is a demo of a tourism site.
+This a web project was developed by me.
+This was actually web based project in university.
+It is a demo of a tourism site.
 Site has information about Toursim sites.
 Like and comment options.
 Site was build by **php**.
 ## Demo:
 ![Home page](https://raw.githubusercontent.com/PialKanti/Tourism-site/master/img/Screenshot%20(1).png)